ByNoMeans/Bash-Prompt/README.md

 ## Example

 An example session would look as follows.
+It displays the usage of aliases, prompt colors, git status suymbols, and its clean color scheme.

 ![GitBash.PNG](https://github.com/ByNoMeans/pure-bash-prompt/blob/master/GitBash.PNG)